uristdwarf/wiki-files/home.md

 You can even edit this page and add some more info, just don't remove info which might be helpful for others (and instead add helpful things like screenshots)

 ## Beyond the first steps
-If your looking for something to do, there's a lot of [MediaWiki articles](Imported-From-Mediawiki/home) that were imported and are somewhat messy.
-Help edit them and organise them to files, and I can then put the best of them on the sidebar.
+~~If your looking for something to do, there's a lot of MediaWiki articles that were imported and are somewhat messy.
+Help edit them and organize them to files, and I can then put the best of them on the sidebar.~~

+You can also write new articles, check the sideboard and its articles for inspiration.

+There are also incomplete articles, help expand them!

 Otherwise, you can try writing articles about something recent you learned.
 Too little to write about?
 Try [Tips and tricks](/tips-and-tricks).
 ## Note for kood/Jõhvi staff